ricciardi/schengen/README.md

 Instructions on how to gain access to the microdata is found [here](https://ec.europa.eu/eurostat/web/microdata/european-union-labour-force-survey).

-After obtaining the microdata, follow the commands in BUILDING DATA.do for constructing the dataset FINAL_21.dta.
+After obtaining the microdata, follow the commands in `BUILDING DATA.do` for constructing the dataset `FINAL_21.`.

 Prerequsites
 ------